chinookheadache/pywintasks/README.md

 If ran from the python editor certain features will not work:

-   The output file will not be created as its path requires admin priveleges Groups cannot be created
+   a.
+The output file will not be created as its path requires admin priveleges

+   b.
+Groups cannot be created

+   c.
 Users cannot be added to groups

+   d.
 The log file will not be written to

 If not in elevated cmd line all other features will still work

    Menu Options

 **************************************************